Enemy You

-Enemy You was an American punk rock band from San Francisco, California, United States, that formed in 1997.
+Enemy You was an American punk rock band from San Francisco, California that formed in 1997.

 Biography

-Prior to their formation, David Jones, the main songwriter in Enemy You, recorded several releases with his pop punk band After School Special on Mutant Pop Records.
+Prior to Enemy You's formation, David Jones, the band's main songwriter, recorded several releases with his pop punk band After School Special on Mutant Pop Records.
 The group never toured or played a show, but still had a small dedicated following.
+Jones met Ken Yamazaki in 1994, and the two bonded over their love for Bad Religion, a band that became a major inspiration for Enemy You.

+Following the disbandment of After School Special in 1997, David Jones, Ken and his brother Joe Yamazaki, and Mark Tamo (employee at Fat Wreck Chords recruited to the band by Jones) formed Enemy You.
+Through Fat Wreck Chords, the band received interest from Ben Weasel of Screeching Weasel, who was starting a sub-label under Lookout Records called Panic Button Records.
+This led to Enemy You's debut appearance on the Panic Button compilation album Four On The Floor alongside Screeching Weasel, Moral Crux, and Teen Idols in January of 1999.

-In 1997, Enemy You was formed and began rehearsing together.
-They were heavily inspired by Bad Religion and other melodic punk acts.
-After Enemy You began writing tunes together as a band they received interest from Ben Weasel and his fledgling label, Panic Button Records.
-Weasel would often call Fat Wreck Chords, and heard about the band through Chris, who was the bassist for Enemy You, and an employee at Fat Wreck Chords.
-This led to their debut appearance on the four-way split dubbed Four On The Floor alongside Screeching Weasel, Teen Idols and Moral Crux.
-This was followed by their debut album, Where No One Knows My Name, in 1999.
-Based on the album's success the band was asked to open for a number of notable punk bands including Bouncing Souls, Lagwagon, Bad Religion, T.S.O.L., Mad Caddies, and NOFX.
-The band released a 7-inch on the Fat Club series on Fat Wreck Chords.
-They followed that with an 1980s-themed seven inch EP that came out on Geykido Comet Records, titled "Video to Radio."
-Geykido Comet Records re-released the EP in 2017, with all the proceeds going to suicide prevention.
-Around this time, guitarist, Ken Yamazaki, started to play guitar for the Hardcore punk band, Western Addiction.
-He still stayed with Enemy You, though.
-In 2005 the band released their second album, Stories Never Told on Red Scare Industries.
-David was friends with label owner, Toby Jeg, and the label also eventually re-released [Where No One Knows My Name.
-Enemy You then signed with Nitro Records.
-Their third studio album, Fade Away was released as an iTunes Store exclusive on December 2, 2008, after being shelved for a few years.
-Vocalist David Jones committed suicide in March 2015.
+In October of 1999, Enemy You released their debut album, Where No One Knows My Name.
+Due to the album's success, the band was asked to open for a number of notable punk bands including Bouncing Souls, Lagwagon, Bad Religion, T.S.O.L., Mad Caddies, and NOFX.
+Following the release of Where no one Knows my Name, bassist Mark Tamo left the band and was replaced by Tyson "Chicken" Annicharico.
+Enemy You later released a 7-inch on the Fat Club series on Fat Wreck Chords in 2001.
+They followed that with a 1980s-themed seven inch EP that came out on Geykido Comet Records, titled Video to Radio in 2003.
+The EP was re-released in 2017, with all the proceeds going to suicide prevention.

+Following the initial release of Video to Radio, Chicken was replaced by Chris Matulich, who stayed as Enemy You's bassist up until the band's disbandment in 2015.
+In November 2004, Enemy You released their second album, Stories Never Told on Red Scare Industries.
+David was close friends with label owner, Toby Jeg, and the label re-released Where No One Knows My Name in 2005.
+The band then signed with Nitro Records, and recorded their third studio album, Fade Away.
+The album was not released until a few years later in December 2008, when it came out as an iTunes Store exclusive unbeknownst to the band.
+By this time, Nitro Records had gone under Bicycle Music Company, and the band was not able to buy back the rights to Fade Away.
+Vocalist David Jones committed suicide in March 2015, causing the disbandment of Enemy You.